little poems where are you

 ✶ ✶ ✶

-As usual with Cummings, a few words are warranted on the form of the poem.
-Notice how “to play one day,” and “like a you or a me” are parenthetical and how the ands in the poems are all punctuated differently, the way you catch your breath after speaking.
-This poem sounds like a friend telling you a story.
+As usual with Cummings, a few words on form are warranted.
+Notice how “to play one day,” and “like a you or a me” are in parentheses.
+The ands in the poem are all punctuated differently, the way you’d catch your breath when speaking.
+A childlike whimsy gives the poem a lightness.
+It reads like a friend telling you a story.

-Before the last stanza, the poem seems to be all scene setting.
+Before the last couplet, the poem seems to be all scene setting.
 These four girls are at the beach.
 They are all doing different things.
-Each thing is described simply and always with a reference to the girls themselves (“she couldn’t remember her troubles”, “befriended”, “horrible”.)
+Each thing is described simply and always anchored to the girls themselves: (“remember her troubles”, “horrible thing”.)

-Then finally we get to the fourth stanza, and the text seems to slip under us,
+In the fourth couplet, the text seems to shift under us.

 as small as a world, and as large as alone

-But then the final stanza tells us what the poem is about,
+Then, the final couplet tells us what this poem is about.

 For whatever we lose (like a you or a me)